inductiva/inductiva/docs-sources/openfoam/run-occDrivAerStaticMesh/sections/section1.md

 This structure is fundamental for OpenFOAM simulations, enabling users to define the problem, specify physical properties, and control numerical execution.

 ## Download the Mesh Files

-Download the mesh file from [this link](https://zenodo.org/records/15012221/files/polyMesh_65M.tar.gz?download=1) to obtain the 65 million-cell mesh.
+Download the 65 million-cell mesh [here](https://zenodo.org/records/15012221/files/polyMesh_65M.tar.gz?download=1).

-Once downloaded, extract the contents into the `constant/` directory.
-This will create a `polyMesh` folder containing all the required mesh files for the simulation.
+After downloading, extract the contents into the `constant/` directory.
+This will create a `polyMesh` folder containing all necessary mesh files for the simulation.

-## Update the `Allrun` script
+## Adapt the `Allrun` script

-The provided `Allrun` script was create to run on a system with SLURM, witch is not the case with Inductiva.
-To fix this just replace the following line from the `Allrun` script:
+The provided `Allrun` script is configured for SLURM-based systems, which isn’t applicable when using Inductiva.
+To adapt it, modify the following lines in the `Allrun` file:

 ```diff
 # extra mpi flags